How to outsource content writers

 - A deadline

-Content agencies will use your brief to assign a relevant writer.
-If you opt against an agency, you can list your writing gigs on job boards like ProBlogger.
+Agencies use your brief to assign a fit writer.
+However, if you skip the agency, you can list gigs on job boards like ProBlogger.

 Onboarding and testing your outsourcers